-2. I found a book at an academic library on TAL Online.
-How do i get it?
+1. I found a book at an academic library.
+How do I get it?

 Use Parkland's request form to request items that aren't available in Alberta.
 Parkland staff will search other libraries in Canada and try to get them for you.

-If an item is in high demand at Parkland it's likely in high demand everywhere!
-Placing a request through the system would not be faster, because the other libraries will lend it to their own patrons first.
-If you can't place a hold on the item in Parkland's catalogue, fill out our our online request form and we will try and get it for you.
+If an item is in high demand at Parkland, it's likely in high demand everywhere!
+Placing a request through the system would not be faster, because other libraries will lend it to their own patrons first.

-When logged-in to the system, go to "my account" in the top left corner to see your open requests.
-If you requested an item through Parkland's online form, it will appear in your library account within two business days.
+When logged-in to the Alberta Relais, go to "my account" in the top left corner to see your open requests.
+If you requested an item through Parkland's online form, it will appear in your library account within the week.

-7. I have a question, who do I contact?
+11. I have a question about an interlibrary loan, who do I contact?

-Talk to your library staff if you have questions or trouble using the new system.
-If you have complaints about the move away from TAL Online, contact Public Library Service Branch at ILLAlberta@gov.ab.ca or your MLA.
+Talk to your local library staff if you have questions or trouble using the system.